 Depending on the project, we take either a waterfall or agile approach to project management to ensure we meet deadlines, stay as close to budget and scope as possible, and keep the team motivated to produce an effective product that solves problems, and meets goals.

 We combine this with project management systems like Freedcamp, Trello, Asana & Jira to manage tasks, teams, deadlines, files, conversations, issues, and more.
-We have project managers that setup all the tasks inside our project management software, and manage the project from beginning to end to make sure they team meets deadlines and the project runs smoothly.
+We have project managers that set up all the tasks inside our project management software, and manage the project from beginning to end to make sure the team meets deadlines and the project runs smoothly.

-A great project manager will constantly be re-evaluating tasks, deadlines, features and more to re-prioritize task according to importance.
-These things lead to leaner more efficient & productive project.
+A great project manager will constantly be re-evaluating tasks, deadlines, features and more to re-prioritize tasks according to importance.
+These things lead to leaner, more efficient & productive projects.